-In this work, we focus on the second step and adopt a novel perspective, fundamentally different from the existing literature, focused on the estimation function of $\rho$, say $\hat\rho$, which is later used to estimate $\hat\rho(X)$.
-We argue that, similar to the risk measures themselves, any estimation must also satisfy a set of desirable financial normative properties, postulated a priori, and in addition be a ''good approximation''\footnote{There is a subtle distinction between estimation and approximation.
+In this work, we focus on the second step and adopt a novel perspective, fundamentally different from the existing literature, focused on the estimation function of $\rho$, say $\hat\rho$, which is later used to estimate $\rho(X)$.
+We argue that, similar to the risk measures themselves, any estimation must also satisfy a set of desirable financial normative properties, postulated a priori, and in addition be a `good approximation'\footnote{There is a subtle distinction between estimation and approximation.
 Estimation refers to inferring an unknown true value from limited data, with an emphasis on its statistical properties.
 Approximation, in contrast, involves simplifying a known value or formula to make it computationally tractable, while analyzing the resulting numerical error.
 Our approach in this work combines elements of both, but for consistency we refer to them jointly as estimation.}.
-This approach is motivated by the recognition that risk quantification procedures serve primarily to determine capital reserves for mitigating exposures, rather than to provide mere approximations of intrinsic risk values.
-To this end, we introduce the notion of the \textit{coherent risk estimator} (CRE) that maps actual P\&L samples to real numbers, that is monotone, cash additive, positive homogeneous, and subadditive when applied to a sample X.

-The properties imposed on CREs stem from the axiomatic risk measure framework of \cite{ArtDelEbeHea1997,ArtDelEbeHea1999}, which laid the foundation for the modern theory of risk measures.
-Each axiom encodes a financially and economically meaningful requirement--such as monotonicity with respect to losses to allow ordering of positions, cash-additivity to reflect a minimum capital requirement, positive homogeneity to capture the proportional scaling of risk in a rescaled portfolio, or subadditivity to account for diversification benefits; see Section~\ref{sec:preliminaries} for precise definitions and further discussion.
+This approach is motivated by the recognition that risk quantification procedures serve primarily to determine capital reserves for mitigating risk of exposures, rather than to provide mere approximations of intrinsic risk values.
+To this end, we introduce the notion of the \textit{coherent risk estimator} (CRE) that maps P\&L samples to real numbers and satisfies specific properties that stem from the axiomatic risk measure framework of \cite{ArtDelEbeHea1997,ArtDelEbeHea1999} that laid the foundation for the modern theory of risk measures.
+The chosen properties encode financially and economically meaningful requirements--such as monotonicity with respect to losses to allow ordering of positions, cash-additivity to reflect a minimum capital requirement, positive homogeneity to capture the proportional scaling of risk in a rescaled portfolio, or subadditivity to account for diversification benefits; see Section~\ref{sec:preliminaries} for precise definitions and further discussion.